firmanJS/express-boillerplate-restfullapi/README.md

 .
 ├── config/           * all configuration file here
 |   └── db.js         * configuration database
-├── controllers/      * all controllers file here
+├── api/              * all api file here
 ├── helpers/          * all helper or middleware file here ├── models/           * all models schema file here
 |   └── attributes    * custom your attribute if line is to long